rigon/bootpopup/README.md

-# BootDiag
+# BootPopup

-Dialog boxes for Bootstrap.
+Popup dialog boxes for Bootstrap.

 ## Demos

-See the demos in the Homepage: http://www.bootdiag.tk
+See the demos in the Homepage: http://www.bootpopup.tk

 ## Examples